• My series on making a Newtonian telescope

 [Note: if you have a GPS navigation app, then you can simply ask it to take you to 3804 Bull Run Mountain Road, The Plains, VA.
 That will get you very close to step 6, below.]

 (1) From the Beltway, take I-66 west about 25 miles to US 15 (Exit 40) at Haymarket.
-At the light at the end of the ramp, turn left/south onto US 15.
-(Exit is at approximately latitude 38°49’00″N, longitude 77°38’15″W.)
+At the light at the end of the ramp, turn left (south) onto US 15.

-(2) Go 0.25 mi; at the second light turn right/west onto VA Rt.
-55. There is a Sheetz gas station & convenience store at this intersection, along with a CVS, a McDonald’s, a Food Lion, and a Walmart-anchored shopping center on the NW corner that includes a number of fast- and slow-food restaurants, including a Starbucks..
-This is a good place to stop for restrooms or supplies.
+(2) Go 0.25 mi; at the second light turn right (west) onto VA Rt.
+55. There is a Sheetz gas station & convenience store at this intersection, along with a CVS and a McDonald’s.
+After you turn right, you will pass a Walmart-anchored shopping center on your right that includes a number of fast- and slow-food restaurants.
+After that you will pass a Home Depot on the right.

 (3) After 0.7 mi on Va 55, turn right (north) onto Antioch Rd., Rt.
-681. You will pass entrances for Boy Scouts’ Camp Snyder and the Winery at La Grange.
-(38°49’12″N, 77°39’29″W)
+681, opposite a brand-new housing development called Carter’s Mill.

-(4) Follow Antioch Rd. to its end (3.2 mi), then turn left (west) onto Waterfall Rd.
+(4) On Antioch Rd. you will pass entrances for Boy Scouts’ Camp Snyder and the Winery at La Grange.
+Follow Antioch Road to its end (3.2 mi), then turn left (west) onto Waterfall Rd.
 (Rt.
-601), which will become Hopewell Rd.
-(38°51’32″N, 77°41’10″W)
+601), which will become Hopewell Rd after you cross the county line.

-(5) After 1.0 mi, bear right onto Bull Run Mountain Rd., Rt.
+(5) After 1.0 mi, bear right (north) onto Bull Run Mountain Rd., Rt.
 629. This will be the third road on the right, after Mountain Rd. and Donna Marie Ct.
-(38°52’00″N, 77°42’08″W) Please note that Google Earth and Google Maps show a non-existent road, actually a power line, in between Donna Marie Ct. and Bull Run Mtn.
-Rd.
+(Do NOT turn onto Mountain Road.
+Also note that some apps show a non-existent road, actually a power line, in between Donna Marie Ct. and Bull Run Mtn.
+Rd.)
+Bull Run Mtn Rd starts out paved but then becomes gravel, and rises steadily.

-(8) If you are dropping off a scope or a handicapped person, move the wooden barrier out of the way temporarily, and drive along the grassy track to the right of the station, into the woods, continuing south, through (or around) a white metal bar gate.
-The few parking places among the trees near our operations cabin, the small house-like structure in the woods, are reserved for Observatory members.
-If you are dropping off a handicapped person or a telescope, please do so and then drive your car back and park near the cell phone tower.
+(9) If you are dropping off a scope or a handicapped person, move the wooden barrier out of the way temporarily, and drive along the grassy track into the woods, continuing south, bypassing a white metal bar gate.
+(The very few parking places among the trees near our operations cabin, are reserved for Observatory members and handicapped drivers.)
+If you are dropping off a handicapped person or a telescope, afterwards drive your car back and park near the cell phone tower, and put the barrier back into place.
+Thanks.

-Please watch out for pedestrians, especially children!
-The observatory itself is in the clearing a short distance ahead.
-We do not have streetlights, and there will not be any Moon to light your way, so a flashlight is a good idea.
 In the operations cabin we have a supply of red translucent plastic film and tape and rubber bands so that you can filter out everything but red wavelengths on your flashlight.
 This will help preserve everybody’s night vision.
-In the cabin we also have a visitor sign-in book; a supply of hot water; the makings of hot cocoa, tea, and instant coffee; hand sanitizer; as well as paper towels, plastic cups and spoons.

 hopewell map revised